What Is Data Mapping?

 While the importance of data mapping is hardly a new concept for businesses, the complexity and volume of the data that organizations collect, process, and maintain is growing faster than the adoption of best practices.
-Even as data mapping becomes increasingly crucial to drive business processes and insights, enterprises still struggle to efficiently, accurately, and scalably generate data maps that can also be easily managed.
+Even as data mapping becomes increasingly critical to drive business processes and insights, enterprises still struggle to efficiently, accurately, and scalably generate data maps that can also be easily managed.

 Organizations face the absolute necessity of shifting manual mapping processes to automated solutions.
 Automated data mapping software is required for companies to maintain the increasingly large, labyrinthian data sets they manage.

-With this enormous influx of personal and sensitive information — which exponentially grows year over year — enterprises can no longer support the time and resources necessary for manual mapping strategies, nor can they afford the risk associated with the outdated data these processes produce.
+With this enormous influx of personal and sensitive information — which increasingly grows year over year — enterprises can no longer support the time and resources necessary for manual mapping strategies, nor can they afford the risk associated with the outdated data these processes produce.